 - It can be a highly debilitating disease.
 So it’s especially important to remove ticks from your dog before he does it himself!

 - ACH exists in the south-central and southeastern US

 To check the incidence of tick disease near you, go to the Companion Animal Parasite Council (CAPC).
 They have nice interactive maps for the US and Canada on their website.

-As you view this data, keep in mind that the CAPC maps are sponsored by all the big pharmaceutical companies.
-You know, the ones who get paid when you buy their tick products!
+As you view this data, keep in mind that the big pharmaceutical companies sponsor this CAPC website.
+You know, the companies who make money when you buy their tick products!

 Removing Ticks From Your Dog

 The first rule is to get ticks off your dog quickly.